FenneAustin/AirBnB/README.md

 ### App Functionality

 In this application, the main page display a list of "spots", that the frontend retreives from an api call to our backend.
 If you click on one of the spots it will bring you to that spots page.
-Here if you are the owner of the spot you can make changes to the spot information.
+On the spot page if you are the owner of the spot you can make changes to the spot information.
 Users who visit a spot page can also leave a review.

+### Reflection

+This was a 2 week long project built during our 5th module at App academy.
+Project goals included